informatica-unica/lip/setup-git/README.md

 # Git tutorial for LiP Lab

 The purpose of this tutorial is to help you set up a minimal working environment to create and push your solutions to the exercises of the LiP Lab.
+It also aims to introduce you to some useful tools and resources that offer a smoother and integrated lab workflow.

+In the following we assume that:
-We assume you are reading this guide from your own fork of the [lab repository](https://github.com/informatica-unica/lip) and are working on a Linux (virtual) machine.
++ You are reading this guide from your own fork of the [lab repository](https://github.com/informatica-unica/lip).
+If you don't know how to fork a repository, see the useful [GitHub documentation](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository);

++ You are working on a Linux machine.
+If you are a Windows user, the most straightforward way to run a Linux environment on your Windows system is the [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/about), which can be easily installed [from the Microsoft Store](https://apps.microsoft.com/detail/9PN20MSR04DW?hl=en-us&gl=IT).

 ## 1. Install `git`